etsy/Testing101/Testing_Best_Practices.md

 }
 ```

 ...but what are you testing, exactly?
-If you've broken up your code into
+If you have broken up your code into
 separate parts and your controller merely coordinates those parts, then this
-isn't much more than a check for typos in your controller code.
+is not much more than a check for typos in your controller code.

 On the other hand, you can test your system just as users do with an actual
 end-to-end test where you set up an instance of your webapp and make HTTP
 requests to it.
 The idea here is to test your code in as naive a way as possible
 -- by using it the way your end users do.
-So there's no PHPUnit and no direct
+So there is no PHPUnit and no direct
 interaction with the code.
 You treat your codebase as one big black box, and you
 give it real-life inputs and outputs.